arnauqc/collabworks/README.md

 ### Obtain the data

 First of all download all the data you want to visualize.
-* In Scopus, download it as CSV
+* If using Scopus, download it as CSV
-* In WoS, download it as 'Tab-delimited (Win, UTF-8)'
+* If using WoS, download it as 'Tab-delimited (Win, UTF-8)'

 Afterwards, place all the txt/csv files into a 'data' folder contained in the execution directory.